Satellite Scenario Key Concepts

 (GCRF), with the origin at the center of the Earth and orthogonal vectors

-I, J, and K, is used as the frame of reference while adding
+I, J, and K, is used as the frame of reference when you add

 Satellite objects to a

 satelliteScenario object.
-The fundamental plane is the IJ - plane, which is closely aligned with the equator with a small offset
+The fundamental plane is the IJ-plane, which is closely aligned with the equator with a small offset that

-that changes over time because of precession and nutation of the rotation axis of the
+changes over time because of precession and nutation of the rotation axis of the Earth.

-Earth.
-When orbital elements are used to add satellites to the satellite scenario, they
+When you use orbital elements to add satellites to the satellite scenario, the coordinates

 are assumed to be defined in the geocentric celestial reference frame.

-A NED system uses Cartesian coordinates (xNorth,yEast,zDown) to represent position relative to a local origin.
-The local origin is described by geodetic coordinates (lat0,lon0,h0).
+An NED system uses Cartesian coordinates (xNorth, yEast, zDown) to represent position relative to a local origin.
+The local origin is described by geodetic coordinates (lat0, lon0, h0).
 Typically, the local origin of an NED system is above the surface of the Earth.